melezhik/Sparrow6/posts/Application Less Containers.md

 So, apparently empty containers should come with some agents that do all pull/converge magic.

-Following are simplied version of Dockerfile required to run "emtpy box" container.
+Following are simplified version of Dockerfile required to run "empty box" container.
 As we are going to use [Raku](https://raku.org) and [Sparrow](https://sparrowhub.io) configuration management tool, we only need to add those dependencies to base Alpine Linux image:

 ## Dockerfile